jeftegoes/AwsOverview/AWS ECS.md

 - We get a **Dynamic Host Port Mapping if you define only the container port in the task definition**.
 - The ALB finds the right port on your EC2 Instances.
 - **You must allow on the EC2 instance's Security Group any port from the ALB's Security Group.**
+- **To enable random host port, set host port = 0 (or empty), which allows multiple containers of the same type to launch on the same EC2 container instance.**

 ### 3.8.2.
 Fargate